 EOC Course - This course has a state-mandated end-of-course test.

-English II Honors is a yearlong survey of British, American, and world literature that focuses on critical reading, writing, research, speaking and listening skills, as well as advanced vocabulary, grammar review, media literacy, and analytical writing practice.
+English 2 Honors is a yearlong survey of British, American, and world literature that focuses on critical reading, writing, research, speaking, and listening skills, as well as advanced vocabulary, grammar review, media literacy, and analytical writing practice.
 Satisfactory completion of research projects is required.